appliedontolab/MITE/README.md

 #### Research related to the ontology:

 * Emilio M. Sanfilippo, Claudio Masolo, Alessandro Mosca, and Gaia Tomazzoli. *Operationalizing Scholarly Observations in OWL*.
-Under review
+4th International Workshop on Semantic Web and Ontology Design for Cultural Heritage (SWODCH), 30-31 October 2024, Tours, France (to appear)

 * Emilio M. Sanfilippo, Claudio Masolo, Emanuele Bottazzi and Roberta Ferrario, *Interpreting Texts and Their Characters*.
 Formal Ontology in Information Systems.
 Proceedings of the 13th International Conference (FOIS 2024), Amsterdam. (in press)